 Although we didn’t pack all the snacks we wanted, we discovered Schar gluten-free foods while in Venice, Florence, and Rome.
 Almost every grocery store carried Schar.
 In fact, most grocery stores had a variety of gluten-free foods.

-I wrote a post on how to pack for Europe in just a carry on.
 Between the snacks you pack, the gluten-free foods in the grocery stores, and the gluten-free restaurants in Rome, you’ll never go hungry.

 Every time we’ve visited Rome we stay near the Vatican.
 We found most gluten-free restaurants in Rome to be within a 15 minute walk of the Vatican.
 The Vatican is huge, but you can walk all the way around it.